What Is the Best Credit Card for Groceries in June 2026?

 What are the best credit cards for groceries?

-Three useful grocery-card examples are Blue Cash Preferred for high eligible supermarket cash back, Citi Custom Cash for flexible no-annual-fee category rewards, and Capital One Savor for simple unlimited grocery cash back.
+The best grocery credit card is the one with the highest net supermarket return in your wallet after caps, annual fees, and store coding — often Blue Cash Preferred for eligible supermarkets, Citi Custom Cash for flexible category rewards, or Capital One Savor for simple unlimited grocery cash back.

 Which credit card should I use for groceries?